Martin-Zeithaml/medium/KeySequences.md

 ```
 ## Summary

-* Zowe TN3270 offers way to simplify repetitive actions in the form of **Key Sequences**, which can be defined by the user.
+* Zowe TN3270 offers a straight-forward way to simplify repetitive actions in the form of **Key Sequences**, which can be defined by the user to save time and improve the user's workflow.

 ## Useful Links